keboola/connection-docs/management/project/users/index.md

 You may remove a user from a project by clicking the **Remove** button in the user list.
 The user will receive a notification email about being removed from the project.
 The removal is effective immediately.
-Any following operations will be unauthorized, regardless of whether the use was currently logged in or not.
+Any following operations will be unauthorized, regardless of whether the user will be logged in at the moment or not.
-Removing a user from a project has no effect on the data in the project;
+Removing a user from a project has no effect on the data in it;
-everything that particular user did in the project stays untouched.
+everything the particular user did there stays untouched.
 You can also leave a project voluntarily by pressing the **Leave** button.

 **Important:** However, you will not be able to re-join the project unless someone invites you again or unless you are a member of the project [organization](/management/organization/).

-## Who can access a project
+## Who Can Access a Project
-It is important to understand the concept of [organizations](/management/organization/) to asses what persons might be able to access a specific projects.
+It is important to understand the concept of [organizations](/management/organization/) to asses what persons might be able to access a specific project.
 For a quick overview, here is a complete list of persons able to access a given project:

-- active users of the project (listed on the *Users* tab of the *Settings* page),
+- Active users of the project (listed on the *Users* tab of the *Settings* page)
-- users invited to the project (listed on the *Users* tab of the *Settings* page with the note **Invited**),
+- Users invited to the project (listed on the *Users* tab of the *Settings* page with the note **Invited**)
-- users of the [organization](/management/organization/) to which the project belongs,
+- Users of the [organization](/management/organization/) to which the project belongs
-- users of the [maintainer](/management/organization/) to which the project organization belongs, provided that [**Auto join**](/management/support/#require-approval-for-support-access) is **enabled**.
+- Users of the [maintainer](/management/organization/) to which the project organization belongs, provided that [**Auto join**](/management/support/#require-approval-for-support-access) is **enabled**
-- Keboola support staff, provided that [**Auto join**](/management/support/#require-approval-for-support-access) is **enabled**.
+- Keboola support staff, provided that [**Auto join**](/management/support/#require-approval-for-support-access) is **enabled**

 In all other cases, the user cannot enter the project.
 If Auto Join is disabled, maintainers users and Keboola Support staff can see the name of the project and request access which must be approved by a current member of the project.